Salvatore Torquato: Liquids and glasses

-In a seminal paper published in 2016, Zheng, Stillinger and Torquato introduced the notion of a "perfect glass".
-Such amorphous solids involve many-body interactions that remarkably eliminate the possibilities of crystalline and quasicrystalline phases for any state variables, while creating mechanically stable amorphous glasses that are hyperuniform down to absolute zero temperature.
-Subsequently, it was shown computationally that perfect glasses possess unique disordered classical ground states up to trivial symmetries and hence have vanishing entropy: a highly counterintuitive situation.
+In a paper published in 2016, Zheng, Stillinger and Torquato introduced the notion of a "perfect glass".
+Such amorphous solids involve many-body interactions that eliminate the possibilities of crystalline and quasicrystalline phases for any state variables, while creating mechanically stable amorphous glasses that are hyperuniform down to absolute zero temperature.
+Subsequently, it was shown computationally that perfect glasses possess unique disordered classical ground states up to trivial symmetries and hence have vanishing entropy.
 This discovery provides singular examples in which entropy and disorder are at odds with one another.